 Accessing the Prevent eLearning course

-Derbyshire County Council and Derbyshire School employees with SAP payroll numbers can access this eLearning course as they already have accounts set up within Derbyshire Learning Online.
+For example, Derbyshire County Council and Derbyshire School employees with SAP payroll numbers can access this eLearning course as they already have accounts set up within Derbyshire Learning Online.

 By the end of this course you will be able to: